<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 Definition:

-An information system is an integrated and coordinated network of components, which are combined together to convert data into a useful set of information.
+An information system is an integrated and coordinated network of components that combines computer hardware and software to convert data into a useful set of information.

 Any amount of data with basic values or facts is of no use until organized into a database and analyzed into insightful information that can answer questions or solve problems.
 An information system is that unit consisting of people, processes, machines and information technology that organizes and analyzes data towards producing, distributing and processing information.